← Back to work

 Hidden fees erode trust

-Vague pricing details and surprise charges at checkout make users feel deceived.
-They can't see a true total cost before committing, which leads to booking abandonment or overspending.
+Surprise charges at checkout make users feel deceived.
+No true total cost before committing leads to abandonment.

 "I need to know exactly what I'm spending before I commit."